Thommil/tge/README.md

 </div>

 ## TGE plugins
-Plugins then allow to create your game/application by choosing implementation of different parts (GUI, rendering, sound...).
-If a library needs a custom implementation to run on each target, I try to create the associated plugin, if not, just import it by yourself (ex: physics, AI...).
+Plugins allow to create your game/application by choosing implementation for different parts (GUI, rendering, sound...).
 This way, **you choose** how to create your game/application.
+I'm trying to port as many features as I can in plugins, natively portable libraries are off course directly usable too (physics, AI...).

 Plugin&nbsp;link | Details
 ------------ | -------------